 5) Sterilize your own instruments?

-Unless expressly told to leave used instrument trays in a certain area for a sterilization assistant to take care of, always do your utmost best to at least get the process started because we all know how quickly it adds up.
-Then no one has what they need halfway through the day.
+Unless expressly told to leave used instrument trays in a certain area for a sterilization assistant to take care of, do your best to at least get the process started because we all know how quickly it adds up.
+If sterilization gets behind, no one has what they need halfway through the day.
 Maybe even help others with their instruments if you have an unexpected cancellation or open time.

-If the office seems to be lacking in the “infection control protocols,” perhaps consider not temping for that office again and moving on along to a more fitting one.
-These days we need to be on top of our game, and this is definitely not an area to be slacking on, which I’m sure we can all agree on.
+If the office seems to be lacking in the “infection control protocols” department, perhaps consider not temping for that office again and moving on to a more fitting one.
+We need to be on top of our game regarding infection control, as this is definitely not an area to be slacking on, which I’m sure we can all agree on.

 7) Remember to write chart notes?

-The next hygienist needs to know what treatment was rendered, what the patient’s concerns were, and how the treatment plan is coming along.
-By law, this is imperative and must be done.
-Remember to leave your initials and designation too.
+The next hygienist needs to know what treatment was rendered, the patient’s concerns, and how the treatment plan is coming along.
+Proper documentation is imperative and must be done.

 8) Clean and restock the operatory?